arobie1992/submission-repo/README.md

 clang-15 -gdwarf-4 -fpass-plugin="KeyPointsPass.so" branchlog.c foo.c -o foo
 ```

+The `-gdwarf-4` flag is necessary to get debug information to retrieve information such as line numbers of the conditions and alternatives.
+You may try using the `-g` flag, but there is a chance this will fail.
+During testing, I ran into an issue with architecture compatibility and had to use the `-gdwarf-4` flag instead.
+Since then any tests have exclusively used the `-gdwarf-4` flag which has worked.

 You will end up with a `branch_dictionary.txt` file and your `foo` executable.
 There will also be a `counter.log` file that is simply an artifact of the compilation.
 At this point, you can run `foo` as you would any typical executable.
 The `branch_dictionary.txt` will contain the branch tags, their source file, line number, and the line number of each alternative.
 It may be best to use the `-O0` compiler flag to disable optimizations.
 Allowing optimization should not negatively affect the behavior of the plugin, but may result in branches being reorganized or eliminated.

 You can also use the `keypoints/instrument.sh` script to generate your executable and avoid some of the potential cleanup listed here.
 To do this, pass the location of the plugin as the first argument and then all the source files, including the `branchlog.c` file.
 For example, if you have the plugin in a `plugins/` directory and your source file `foo.c` and `branchlog.c` in a `src/` directory, you would run the script like so: